valkey-io/valkey-doc/commands/scan.md

 ## The TYPE option

-You can use the `!TYPE` option to ask `SCAN` to only return objects that match a given `type`, allowing you to iterate through the database looking for keys of a specific type.
+You can use the `TYPE` option to ask `SCAN` to only return objects that match a given `type`, allowing you to iterate through the database looking for keys of a specific type.
 The **TYPE** option is only available on the whole-database `SCAN`, not `HSCAN` or `ZSCAN` etc.

 The `type` argument is the same string name that the `TYPE` command returns.
 Note a quirk where some Valkey types, such as GeoHashes, HyperLogLogs, Bitmaps, and Bitfields, may internally be implemented using other Valkey types, such as a string or zset, so can't be distinguished from other keys of that same type by `SCAN`.
 For example, a ZSET and GEOHASH: